Fermions, quantum gravity and holography in two dimensions: Simulations and Results

 To establish robust values for any extracted $\Delta$ we need to determine what fitting window to use.
 To do this we have determined an effective running $\Delta$ at each distance $r$ and look for a robust fitting window where consistent values of $\Delta$ are obtained independent of the precise location of the window.
 In more detail, we fix the fitting window size and move the fitting window progressively out to larger distances keeping both the block size $b$ and number of points $N_{\rm fit}$ fixed.
 For each choice of fitting window, we fit a power law from $\ln{C(r)}$ vs $\ln{r}$ and extract an estimate of the local power law exponent $\Delta$.
 We then look for a plateau in the value of $\Delta$ indicating a simple power law decay.
 We additionally check that the resultant fits have an acceptable $\chi^2$ per degree of freedom (see the appendix for a plot of $\chi^2$ vs the fitting window) To test this method we first restrict ourselves to the case of $N=512$ where the lattices are perfect regular $\{3,7\}$ tessellations of the hyperbolic plane for all masses and lattice sizes we employed.
 Figure~\ref{fig:delta_vs_mbulk_N512} plots $\Delta$ versus $m^2$ for $N=512$.
 The fit we show corresponds to the continuum prediction given in eqn.~\ref{eq:klebanvo_witten_formula}.
 We fit the data with the form: $\Delta = A + \sqrt{A^2 + Bm^2}$.
 From the fit we find $A=0.500 \pm 0.003$ and $B=2.558 \pm 0.051$.
 B is related to the radius of curvature $L = \sqrt{B/2}=1.131 \pm 0.022$.
 This can be compared with that expected for a $\{p,q\}$ tessellation of hyperbolic space given by

 where $p=3$ and $q=7$ for a triangulation.
-The formula yields $L=0.917$ which differs by ${\cal O}(10)\%$ from the theoretical prediction which we attribute to finite size effects.~\footnote{The factor of $\sqrt{2}$ connecting $B$ to $L$ arises from a dual lattice parameter that is needed to construct the correct kinetic operator for the scalar field on a tessellation \cite{Asad2020_prd},\cite{Brower:2019kyh}, \cite{brower2022hyperbolic}}
+The formula yields $L=0.917$ which differs by ${\cal O}(10)\%$ from the theoretical prediction which we attribute to finite size effects~\footnote{The factor of $\sqrt{2}$ connecting $B$ to $L$ arises from a dual lattice parameter that is needed to construct the correct kinetic operator for the scalar field on a tessellation \cite{Asad2020_prd},\cite{Brower:2019kyh},\cite{brower2022hyperbolic} }.

 Let us now turn to the situation at finite $N$.
-Figure~\ref{fig:delta_lnr2_m_1.0_20} shows results for $m=1.0$ for an area $N_2=1162$ for several values of $N$.
-We fix the fitting window to $20$ and the block size to $b=4$.
+Figure~\ref{fig:delta_lnr2_m_1.0_20} shows the value of $\Delta$ extracted from simulations at $m=1.0$, area $N_2=1162$ for several values of $N$.
+We fix the fitting window to $20$ with $r_0$ the starting point of the fit and the block size to $b=4$.
 It should be clear that only for $N=512$ do we see a reliable plateau while for smaller $N$ the effective scaling dimension $\Delta$ runs with distance.
 We interpret this as a breakdown in holography.
 In appendix C we show that this conclusion does not depend on the size of the fitting window $N_{\rm fit}$.

 Figure~\ref{fig:delta_lnr2_m_0.001_20} shows a similar plot for $m=0.001$.
-In this case a plateau is visible even for small values of $N$~\footnote{In appendix B we show a typical correlator in the small mass limit which reinforces the notion that one can obtain a good power law fit over a wide range of fitting windows.} Thus we conclude that the boundary theory remains conformal for massless fermions even in the presence of bulk disorder although the scaling dimension of the field appears to receive quantum gravity corrections.
+In this case a plateau is visible even for small values of $N$~\footnote{In appendix~\ref{sec:appxB} we show a typical correlator in the small mass limit which reinforces the notion that one can obtain a good power law fit over a wide range of fitting windows.} Thus we conclude that the boundary theory remains conformal for massless fermions even in the presence of bulk disorder although the scaling dimension of the field appears to receive quantum gravity corrections.
 We discuss the possible reasons for this in our conclusions.
+In appendix~\ref{sec:appxC} we show the roubustness of the results for $\Delta$ on the size of the fitting window by choosing $N_{\rm fit} = 12$.